 All admitted students, regardless of type, are required to pay a seat reservation deposit of UAE Dirhams (AED) 5,000 and a residential hall room reservation deposit (if applicable) of AED 500 by the deadline indicated in the letter of admission.
 Both deposits are non-refundable, non-transferable to others and cannot be utilized for any other purpose than the intended.
+Requests for refunds will not be considered.
 These deposits are deductible from the student's bill if the applicant joins AUS in the semester of admission.
 If a student requests to defer admission to the following semester and the request is approved, both deposits will be applied to the following semester's invoice.